 KEITH DAHLIN

 A UCSC graduate in Marine Biology, Keith holds a 100 ton USCG Capt.
 License and is both an ASA certified sailing instructor and a US Sailing Certified Instructor.
 Keith taught sailing for 25 years through Pacific Yachting and Sailing in Santa Cruz, CA and was instrumental in the creation of the O’Neill Sea Odyssey Program which provides a hands-on educational experience to encourage the protection and preservation of our living sea and communities.
 With the move of his family to Port Angeles he has brought his deep experience to the area and teaches adult sailing as well as coaches the Junior Sailing Program.
-He shares his passion for our ocean ecology and sailing with his three sons by cruising as a family whenever possible and looks forward to exploring the Puget Sound further on the families Sweden 41.
-STEVE SPEIDEL
+He shares his passion for our ocean ecology and sailing with his three sons by cruising as a family whenever possible and looks forward to exploring the Puget Sound further..
+JOHN THOMPSON

 ERIC LESCH